It's impossible to say how long it takes to get pregnant because it's different for each woman.

 Some women become pregnant quickly, while others take longer.
 This may be upsetting, but it's normal.

-Most couples (about 84 out of every 100) will get pregnant within a year if they have regular sex and don't use contraception.
+Most couples will get pregnant within a year if they have regular sex and don't use contraception.

 The effect of age on men's fertility is less clear.